 Important things to note here:

-- When we enter the standard work hours of the new resource (we have entered 1 hour a day), we must review the work hours for the existing resource (Project Planner 2).
+- When we enter the standard work hours of the new record (we have entered 1 hour a day), we must review the work hours already assigned for the resource (Project Planner 2).
 Previously Project Planner 2 had 8 hours a day availability.
-We have updated that to 7 hours and assigned the 1 hour to the new resource Project Planner 2 D. This assumes that the resource is still working same total number of hours.
+We have updated that to 7 hours for Project Mgmt and assigned 1 hour to the Development.
+This assumes that the resource is still working same total number of hours.
 It’s just that we are changing the skill being used.

-Now that we have created a new resource with Development skill, we need to assign tasks from Developer 3.
+Now that we have created the capacity allocation for Development skill, we need to assign tasks from Developer 3 to Project Planner 2 in Demand Sheet.
+Select enough tasks to switch to overcome the overutilization.

 We have no resources over utilized. 🙂